shrideio/shoebox/src/vault/README.md

     - click the _Secrets_ menu in the top right corner to navigate to the secrets management console.
 Then click _Enable new engine_ to proceed.

     - Choose _KV_ as the secrets engine and click [Next] to proceed.
 Set _Path_ to `secrets` and _Version_ to `2` (default KV engine version).
-Check the [KV engine documentation](https://www.vaultproject.io/docs/secrets/kv/kv-v2.html) for the engine options details and modify if necessary.
+Check the [KV engine documentation](https://www.vaultproject.io/docs/secrets/kv/kv-v2.html) for the engine options details and modify it if necessary.
 Click [Enable Engine] to finish the secret engine setup.

 4. <a name="create-a-secret"></a>Create a secret

-    > The secret will be used by a continues integration server for a test build.
+    > The secret will be used by a continuous integration server for a test build.

     - Navigate to `Secrets -> secrets` to open the secret management console then click _Create secret_.